The Super Deluxe Edition includes:

 Kathleen Burns works full-time in the performing arts industry as a theatre actress, singer and improvisor.
 Her formal training includes a Bachelor of Performing Arts majoring in musical theatre as well as having also studied with many comedians and actors from around the world.
 Recent screen work includes the short films MIDNIGHT CLIMAX and I AM SINGLE.
 She makes her feature debut in GHOST SHARK 2.

-Andrew Todd holds a BFA(Hons) in Film, and works in professional theatre as an improviser and sound designer.
-His screen credits include the award-winning shorts NEW FISH and I AM SINGLE in the 48HOURS Furious Filmmaking competition, for which he is now the Christchurch regional manager.
+Andrew Todd is a writer for Birth.Movies.Death., among other websites, and works in professional theatre as an improviser and audio/visual designer.
+His screen credits include New Zealand soap opera SHORTLAND STREET and several award-winning shorts in the 48HOURS Furious Filmmaking competition, for which he is now a regional manager.
 GHOST SHARK 2 is his feature debut.

 Johnny Hall enjoys Japanese food and making movies.
 His screen credits include the spontaneously shot DRINKO series, and a collection of weird and wonderful shorts that have screened in both local and international festivals.
+Recently, he created a series of anti-cell phone PSAs for The Lyric Theatre in Blacksburg, VA (where he lives with his lovely wife).
 GHOST SHARK 2 is his feature debut as an actor and director.